choreonoid/choreonoid-doc/en/ros/tank-tutorial/step1.rst

 If :ref:`ros_tank_tutorial_choreonoid_joy` is running, you should be able to control the Tank robot with the connected gamepad.
 This is achieved by the controller subscribing to the gamepad state that the Joy node publishes as a Joy topic.

-With a standard gamepad supported by Choreonoid, the left analog stick controls the chassis (crawler) forward/backward movement and left/right turning.
+With a standard gamepad supported by Choreonoid, the left analog stick controls the chassis (track) forward/backward movement and left/right turning.
 The right analog stick controls turret and barrel rotation.

 Checking Joy Topic Connection Status
 ------------------------------------